The majority of learning in the Early Years is

 You can see further details about the timing of our School Day here.

-Every child gets a piece of fruit at playtime.
+Children in Nursery, Reception and Years 1 and 2 receive a piece of fruit at playtime.
 They may help themselves to water throughout the day.
 Your child may also bring an additional healthy snack for playtime, such as a cereal bar, fruit or raisins etc.

 It is very important that all clothing is labelled.
 This includes all items of uniform, as well as PE kit and coats/jackets.
 This will prevent any mix-ups happening and any ‘lost’ items can be easily returned.